Grading Policies

 - A grade of “I” does not satisfy the prerequisite need of subsequent courses.

-- Students must make arrangements with the instructor to complete coursework for the removal of the “I.” The coursework must be completed prior to the last class day in the next major term immediately following the initial course attempt.
+- Students must make arrangements with the instructor for the course to complete coursework for the removal of the “I.” The coursework must be completed prior to the last class day in the next major term immediately following the initial course attempt.

 - To process the grade change, the instructor will submit a Grade Change Form through appropriate channels prior to the last class day of the next major term (spring and fall).